 - Oops!Something went wrong.Please try again later.

-Negma Group has converted 230 convertible bonds in Oxurion resulting in a EUR 575,000 capital increase.
-This is part of Negma Group’s EUR 30 million Capital Commitment1 that will allow Oxurion to focus on progressing its novel and differentiated back of the eye drug candidates that are targeting potential market opportunities of over USD 12 billion.
+Negma Group has converted 200 convertible bonds in Oxurion resulting in a EUR 500,000 capital increase.
+This is part of Negma Group’s EUR 30 million Capital Commitment1 that will allow Oxurion to focus on progressing its novel and differentiated back of the eye drug candidate targeting potential market opportunities of over USD 5 billion.

-Leuven, BELGIUM, Boston, MA, US – April 29, 2022 – 07.00 PM CET – In accordance with article 15 of the Belgian Act of May 2, 2007 on the disclosure of major participations in issuers of which shares are admitted to trading on a regulated market and regarding miscellaneous provisions, (Euronext Brussels: OXUR) (the “Company” or “Oxurion”), announces the below information, following the issuance of 495,689 new ordinary shares on April 15 (as listed on April 21), 2022, for a total amount of EUR 575,000, as the result of the conversion of 230 convertible bonds pursuant to the Capital Commitment entered into with Negma Group.
+Leuven, BELGIUM, Boston, MA, US – May 31, 2022 – 07.00 PM CET – In accordance with article 15 of the Belgian Act of May 2, 2007 on the disclosure of major participations in issuers of which shares are admitted to trading on a regulated market and regarding miscellaneous provisions, Oxurion NV (Euronext Brussels: OXUR) (the “Company” or “Oxurion”), announces the below information, following the issuance of 980,392 new ordinary shares on May 18 (as listed on May 20), 2022, for a total amount of EUR 500,000, as the result of the conversion of 200 convertible bonds pursuant to the Capital Commitment entered into with Negma Group.

 Therefore, Oxurion publishes the following updated information:

-Oxurion (Euronext Brussels: OXUR) is a biopharmaceutical company developing next generation standard of care ophthalmic therapies, which are designed to better preserve vision in patients with retinal vascular disorders including diabetic macular edema (DME), the leading cause of vision loss in diabetic patients worldwide as well as other conditions, including wet age-related macular degeneration (wet AMD) and macular edema following retinal vein occlusion (ME-RVO).
-Oxurion is aiming to build a leading global franchise in the treatment of retinal vascular disorders based on the successful development of its two novel therapeutics.
+Oxurion (Euronext Brussels: OXUR) is a biopharmaceutical company developing next generation standard of care ophthalmic therapies, which are designed to improve and better preserve vision in patients with retinal disorders including diabetic macular edema (DME), the leading cause of vision loss in working-age people, as well as other conditions.
+Oxurion intends to play an important role in the treatment of retinal disorders, including the successful development of THR-149, its novel therapeutic for the treatment of DME.
 THR-149 is a potent plasma kallikrein inhibitor being developed as a potential new standard of care for the up to 50% of DME patients showing suboptimal response to anti-VEGF therapy.
-THR-687 is a highly selective pan-RGD integrin antagonist that is being developed as a potential first line therapy for DME patients as well as wet AMD and potentially ME-RVO.
 Oxurion is headquartered in Leuven, Belgium, with corporate operations in Boston, MA.
 More information is available at www.oxurion.com.

 Important information about forward-looking statements